31v1/cppbasics/10 Polar Operations Check/README.md

 ## Polar Operations Check
-In a remote cold‑region facility, a trained polar bear operates basic industrial equipment.
-Before ending the shift, the operator performs a routine review of several numeric readings.
+In the remote Arctic sector, the Polar Aerospace Operations Base conducts routine end‑of‑shift reviews to ensure all equipment remains stable under extreme conditions.
+The operator — a trained polar bear cosmonaut now assigned to ground‑level machinery supervision — must evaluate a sequence of numeric readings.
-Each reading is evaluated immediately, and the process continues until the operator enters 0, which ends the review.
+The review continues until the operator enters 0, which signals the end of the procedure.

+🧊 Task
-For every value entered:
+For each reading entered:

-If the number is even, display: “OK – even reading”
+If the value is even, display:
+OK – even reading

-If the number is odd, display: “Attention – odd reading”
+If the value is odd, display:
+Attention – odd reading

-If the number is negative, display: “Invalid reading – negative value” (and ignore it)
+If the value is negative, display:
+Invalid reading – negative value
+(and ignore it)

-When the operator enters 0, display a closing message indicating that the polar bear has completed the review and the system is ready for shutdown.
+When the operator enters 0, display a closing message indicating that the polar cosmonaut has completed the review and the system is ready for shutdown.

 💡 Concepts Practiced